By Michael Lanza

 The Grand Canyon

-I’ve taken enough multi-day hikes in the Big Ditch—most recently a six-day hike just last month (April 2024) where, even at a peak time of year, we experienced probably the most solitude I’ve ever had in the canyon (I’ll write about that trip soon)—to understand two fundamental truths about it.
+I’ve taken enough multi-day hikes in the Big Ditch—most recently a four-day hike in late March 2025 and a six-day hike in April 2024 where, even at a peak time of year, we experienced probably the most solitude I’ve ever had in the canyon (read my story about that trip)—to understand two fundamental truths about it.

 First, nowhere else compares, period—there’s only one Grand Canyon.
 And second, every trip there deserves five stars, each so scenic and unique that it’s hard to imagine ever getting enough of this place.